Lowestoft: Governance

-Geography
+Geography and climate

 Lowestoft, the easternmost town in the United Kingdom, lies on the North Sea coast.
 The town is divided by Lake Lothing, which forms the inner part of Lowestoft Harbour and gives access via Oulton Broad and Oulton Dyke to the River Waveney and the Broads.
 The northern half is on the island of Lothingland.

 Lowestoft is mainly low-lying, with hilly areas in the north and high points of 20–30 metres above sea level.
 The rock beneath is crag-sand with overlying sand and glacial till deposits with gravel, with the crag exposed at coastal cliffs such as Pakefield's.
 Areas around Lake Lothing feature alluvium silt; some marshland remains west of Oulton Broad.
 The sandy beaches south of the harbour have Blue Flag status.
 To the north of the harbour is an area of old sand dunes known as the Denes, along with more beaches and Ness Point, the easternmost point of the UK.

 Lowestoft has been subject to periodic flooding, notably in January 1953, when a North Sea swell driven by low pressure and an extreme high tide swept away many earlier sea defences and deluged most of the southern town.
 Heavy rain caused flash flooding in the town in September 2006.
 In December 2013, a storm surge caused severe flooding of Lowestoft and its suburbs.

 Lowestoft is among the UK's driest areas: annual rainfall averages under 600 mm distributed fairly evenly through the year.
 Mean daily summer temperatures peak at 21 °C in August, when the town averages over 200 hours of sunshine, while in winter minima average 2 °C. Marked snowfall is rare.
 Sea fog and cool onshore breezes can affect the town.